-1. Solid Wood or Wood Veneer
+1. Look for Solid Wood or Wood Veneer

-2. Type of Wood Construction
+2. Pay Attention to Wood Construction

-3. Comfort and Durability
+3. Judge Comfort and Durability

-Before you commit to any purchase, understand the terms.
+Before you commit to any purchase, it’s also necessary to understand the terms.
+A sofa is usually not a small or inexpensive purchase, so take your time.
 “Make price comparisons, and check to see that the store’s return policy is friendly toward you,” says Tiainen.
-“A sofa is usually not a small nor inexpensive purchase.”

-You may not always find everything you need from a single source.
+You also might not find everything you need from a single source.
 When you select items separately, it increases the risk of choosing items that don’t work well together.
 To avoid this problem, stick to design themes and furniture styles with a lot of built-in flexibility.
 A very unique piece may capture your imagination, but consider how it would work with existing décor or how difficult it would be to find other pieces to go with it.